laurenesco/laurenesco/README.md

  ## <p align="center">Welcome! :wave: </p>

  <p align="center">Welcome to my GitHub!
 I am a Master of Science in AI student at The University of Texas in Austin.
 Additionally, I hold a B.S. in Computer Science with a minor in Mathematics, and an A.S. in Engineering.
-I work as a software developer at a technical research institution, and am always looking forward to opportunities to learn and grow! </p>
+I work as a software developer at a technical research institution, and am always looking forward to new opportunities to learn and grow! </p>

 Social<br><br> [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/lescobedo50)
 <br><br>